NicholasJWheeler/NicholasJWheeler/README.md

  - [View a formal course description here.](https://miamioh-sa.terradotta.com/index.cfm?FuseAction=Programs.ViewProgramAngular&id=11908)
  - I took this course while on a faculty-led CSE study-abroad trip to the University of Calabria in Italy
- - This course utilized the declarative programming language DLV (Datalog with Disjunction) which was partially developed at the University of Calabria
+ - This course utilized the declarative programming language DLV (Datalog with Disjunction), which was partially developed at the University of Calabria
  - Complex problems such as the Knight's Tour, Sudoku, Binario, and the 3-colorability problem were able to be easily solved utilizing DLV
- - Since DLV is based on Datalog, it produces answer sets as the result by following "rules" set in the code
+ - Since DLV is based on Datalog, it produces answer sets as a result by following the "rules" set in the code
 </details>
 <br>